-State lawmakers consider legislation to combat skyrocketing insulin prices, including imports from Canada
+As insulin prices soar, Washington lawmakers weigh price caps and importing drugs from Canada

 Those who testified in favor of Keiser’s proposals ranged from diabetics to retired doctors and pharmacists.
 Amber Markland, a small business owner in Olympia, brought her diabetic 8-year-old son with her, along with a vial of insulin, which she said cost $300.

-Levy followed his mother, telling the committee, “My life shouldn’t be a burden to my family.”
+Levi followed his mother, telling the committee, “My life shouldn’t be a burden to my family.”

 Keiser’s bill package takes a broad approach to the drug affordability crisis, and includes the following pieces of legislation.